 If you’re new to backpacking, or are interested in trying it out this summer, you’re going to need to a good backpacking backpack.

 But how do you pick just one?
-It can be hard to narrow down the best pack with soooo many sizes, price ranges, and brands out there.
+It can be hard to choose the best backpacking backpack with soooo many sizes, price ranges, and brands out there.

-Here are a 7 tips to help you narrow down your first, or next, backpacking backpack:
+Here are a 7 tips to help you choose your first, or next, backpacking backpack:

 This post contains affiliate links for your convenience.